 Know your customer before they contact you.

 Not only that – let your customer know that you know who they are.
 Implement a system capable of recognizing customers, whether by caller ID, account name, or other identifiers.
 By recalling information from previous engagements and automatically integrating them with the present conversation, customers will feel more appreciated and valued by your brand.
-Present-day automation will be able to do so seamlessly, and customers will appreciate not having to repeat details about themselves each time they dial into your contact center.
+Present-day customer service automation will be able to do so seamlessly, and customers will appreciate not having to repeat details about themselves each time they dial into your contact center.

 Keep it consistent.

 Smart phones have changed how consumers engage with their favorite brands.
 People can now effortlessly toggle between messaging apps, websites, and social media – all while on the phone.
 Yet not all service channels perform at the same level of proficiency, and channels are not always outfitted for seamless information transfer.
 With AI-based customer self-service, keep conversations consistent and effective in all channels.
 As an increasing number of companies implement AI-powered self-service, this level of consistency could be a differentiator for you.